ozguraltintop/ozguraltintop/README.md

 - 📫 How to reach me **altintopozgur@gmail.com**

-- 📄 Know about my experiences [linkedin.com/ozguraltintop](linkedin.com/ozguraltintop)
+- 📄 Know about my experiences <a href="https://www.linkedin.com/ozguraltintop">linkedin</a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">